 You have to make it easy for them.
 You can’t expect them to think about floor tiles at the soccer game.
 By asking them directly, you take the responsibility off of them and you take ownership of it.
 If they know someone, great.
 If not, perhaps they will remember that you asked them and that referrals are an important part of your business.
 You can’t realistically expect a referral from every client but you will never know who has a referral for you unless you ask.

-Ammie’s Assignment: Make a list of customers who you have recently worked with and check in with them.
+Ammie’s Assignment: Make a list of customers who you have recently worked with and check in with them (use a CRM platform to make this easy).
 Make sure that they are still satisfied and if so, ask them if they know other people who could use that great product or service.
 Let me know how it goes.
 Tell me how many new referrals you got this week by performing ‘the ask.’